LacledesLAN/gamesvr-qcde/README.md

 ![Quake Champions: Doom Edition](Documentation/media/qcde-720.png)

-[QC: Doom Edition](https://qcde.net/) is a mod that brings the weapons from the latest Quake game, into Doom, with delicious pixelated flavor.
+[QC:DE](https://qcde.net/) is a mod that brings the weapons from the latest Quake game, into Doom, with delicious pixelated flavor.
 More than just weapons, it also brings the “Champions” mechanic -- different player classes, each one with unique status, speed, active and passive abilities.

 QCDE is powered by [Q-Zandronum](https://qzandronum.com/) a modification of the Doom 2 engine that has Quake style movement.